spice-h2020/VISIR/README.md

 4. Launch the local server with the following command `npm run start`

 5. The app will automaticaly be opened by your web browser in the localhost port 3000.
 If it hasn't opened, try manualy opening the page `http://localhost:3000/`

+### Run an optimized build
+Prerequisite: Run the application using Node.js and NPM.

+1. Do all [How to run the application localy](#How-to-run-the-application-localy) steps using Node.js and NPM up to the step 3, including itself.

+2. Once `npm install` has finished, execute `npm run deploy`

+3. A new folder called "build" will be created inside the project.
+This folder contains the optimized-shipping version of the application.
+To open the aplication you need to open build/index.html with a web browser.

 ______________________
 ## Easy how to use the app.